American International College

 American International College (AIC) is a private university in Springfield, Massachusetts.

 History

-American International College was originally established on July 18, 1885, by Calvin E. Amaron who sought to create an institution of higher learning that would provide the local French Canadian minority with access to higher education.
+The institution now named American International College was established as the French Protestant College in Lowell on July 18, 1885, under the auspices of the Congregationalist Church.
+Its founder was the Rev. Calvin E. Amaron, a French-Canadian pastor of Lowell's French Protestant Church, who sought to create an institution of higher learning that would provide the local French Canadian minority with access to higher education.
+It opened on October 27, 1885, and enrolled 21 students in its first year.